Canaccord Genuity (:) Receives Consensus Rating of “” from Brokerages

-Shares of Canaccord Genuity (:) have been assigned an average rating of “N/A” from the zero analysts that are currently covering the stock, Marketbeat.com reports.
+Shares of Canaccord Genuity (:) have been assigned an average rating of “N/A” from the zero analysts that are covering the firm, Marketbeat.com reports.

 Canaccord Genuity (formerly Canaccord Adams) provides equities research, sales, and trading services, and investment banking services such as securities underwriting, sales, trading, M&A advice, and industry research.
 Formed in 1969 through the merger of Weston W. Adams & Company and Harkness & Hill, the company specializes in the technology, metals, mining, life sciences, real estate, and financial services sectors.